Viktor Yanukovych: 2004 presidential campaign

-In 2004, as the prime minister, Yanukovych participated in the controversial Ukrainian presidential election as the Party of Regions candidate.
-Yanukovych's main base of support emerged from the southern and eastern regions of Ukraine, which favored close ties with neighbouring Russia.
-Russian political scientist Gleb Pavlovsky, who had previously cooperated with Kuchma's administration, took part in his presidential campaign.
 In the first round of voting held on 31 October 2004, Yanukovych took second place with 39.3 percent of the votes to opposition leader Viktor Yushchenko with 39.8 percent.
 Because no candidate passed the 50 percent threshold, a second round of voting was scheduled.

-In the second round of the election, Yanukovych was initially declared the winner.
+In the second round of the election, Yanukovych was initially declared the winner, with Putin congratulating him with "solid victory" in a telephone call.
 However, the legitimacy of the election was questioned by Ukrainians, international organizations, and foreign governments following allegations of electoral fraud.
 The resulting widespread protests became known as the Orange Revolution.
 The second round of the election was subsequently annulled by the Supreme Court of Ukraine, and in the repeated run-off, Yanukovych lost to Yushchenko with 44.2 percent to Yushchenko's 51.9 percent.

+Resignation and aftermath

 After the election, the Ukrainian parliament passed a non-binding motion of no confidence in Yanukovych's government, urging outgoing President Kuchma to dismiss Yanukovych and appoint a caretaker government.
 Five days after his electoral defeat, Yanukovych declared his resignation from the post of prime minister.
 In November 2009 Yanukovych stated that he conceded defeat only to avoid violence.
 "I didn't want mothers to lose their children and wives their husbands.
 I didn't want dead bodies from Kyiv to flow down the Dnipro.
 I didn't want to assume power through bloodshed."

-After the Orange Revolution

 Following his electoral defeat in 2004, Yanukovych led the main opposition party against the Tymoshenko government made up of Yushchenko's Our Ukraine, the Yulia Tymoshenko Bloc, and Oleksandr Moroz's Socialist Party.
 This government was marred by growing conflict between Yushchenko and Tymoshenko.
 Yanukovych's Party of Regions support allowed for the establishment of Yuriy Yekhanurov's government in late 2005.